Distribution Types

 Key Characteristics

-Campaign may finish earlier: Campaigns end when funds are depleted or when the scheduled duration expires.
-If a campaign runs out of funds before its end date, rewards are split proportionally (like a variable reward rate campaign) in the final run.
-If the campaign ends early, unused rewards are returned to the campaign creator.
+- Campaign may finish earlier: Campaigns end when funds are depleted or when the scheduled duration expires.
+If a campaign runs out of funds before its end date, rewards are split proportionally (like a variable reward rate campaign) in the final run, then the campaign closes.

 There are two types of fixed reward rate campaigns, depending on whether the distributed amount is pegged to a fixed token amount or to a fixed dollar value.